Are you sharing a vision with those you lead?

 - The right vision bridges the present and future.
 4

-To build upon a vision, those who are in leadership must entrust the development of that vision to others.
+In sharing a vision, those who are in leadership must entrust the development of that vision to others.
 The “how-to’s” of a vision must be released by the visionary to others for successful accomplishment of the vision.
 5

 According to Reggie McNeal, a true leader leads “from the future.”
 Vision, in other words, is the domain of leadership.
 The visionary does not live in the past but rather seeks to create a new future.
 Thus, McNeal observes that a true visionary is one who does not accept the present as the final conclusion but is rather “drawing up plans and supervising bridge-building projects to link the present with a better future they have seen.”
 6